F-Haferkorn/ogis-cxxloop-examples/future-cpp-loop/ogis-cpp-loop.examples/README.md

 - matrix.hpp
     header-only functions to operate on the matrcies as descrtibed above.
 - example_matrix.cpp
-    example calls too the functions of  matrix.hpp and matrix_io.hpp. is invoked by main.cpp.
+    example calls to the functions of  matrix.hpp and matrix_io.hpp. is invoked by main.cpp.